ncdframas/FramasDevDocs/docs/winforms.md

 - `Global`: The config use for global context.
 The config with context Global will have only 1 config with specified key
 - `Company`: The config use for current selected company (tenant) environment.
 The config with context Company will have only 1 config per Company (tenant)
 - `User`: The config use for current logged in user.
 The config with context Company will have only 1 config per User
-- `Machine`: The config use for current machine.
-The config with context Machine will have only 1 config per Machine

 #### Define the config class